r-marmor/fake_twitter/README.md

 # Fake Twitter App

-A simple Twitter replica built for practice purposes.
+This project is a simplified replica of the known app's core features, designed for educational purposes.
+It is built using React for the frontend and Firebase for the backend.

 ## Demo